splunk/observability-workshop/docs/module6/sockshop.md

 (If you are using an EC2 instance, please skip to this section.)

-In order to view the application in your web browser we need to find the LoadBalancer IP address and the port the application is listening on.
+To view the application in your web browser we need to find the LoadBalancer IP address and the port the application is listening on.

 === "Input"